poelstra/ts-promise/README.md

 Notable changes listed below, for details see the version tags in Git.

+0.3.3 (2016-10-18):
+- Fix unnecessary dependency on node typings in generated type definitions, broke some builds (#13)

 0.3.2 (2016-10-10):
 - Fix TS2 not finding ts-promise typings
 - Switch to `@types` typings